robbie-a-freeman/princeton-planner/README.md

 - Input data/all.yaml from CourseGenie into the MongoDB server (possibly by first parsing into json)
 - Finalize frontend design and begin to implement
 - Set up Heroku Server and then finalize frameworks (what is a framework???)
+- Set up a minimalistic frontend UI that takes in user search strings and sends them to server.
+- Set up a minimalistic server program that takes in user search strings, sanitizes them, and converts them into well-formed MongoDB queries.
+- Load MongoDB with courses.json data.